lachyts/giflab/docs/planned-features/README.md

 ```

 ### Completion Criteria
-Each phase should have clear, measurable completion criteria:
+**MANDATORY**: Each phase must have clear, measurable completion criteria that are updated when met:

 ```markdown
 #### Completion Criteria